SINTEF/dlite/doc/concepts.md

 *Collections* are a special type of instances containing references to a set of set of instances and relationships between them.
-They are currently not yet implemented in *dlite*.
+They are currently not yet implemented in dlite.

 Instances can be subdivided into: